 The society has three membership levels:

 Friend – supports the Arvo Pärt Centre with a yearly donation starting from 150€

-As a friend, you will receive two tickets for a freely chosen concert at the Arvo Pärt Centre during the year, for other concerts you will be able to buy priority tickets.
+As a friend, you can reserve two complimentary tickets to any of the events organised by the Arvo Pärt Centre.
 You will also receive information about Arvo Pärt-related concerts and events in the world and, if you wish, a personal acknowledgement on our website.

 Well-wisher – supports the Arvo Pärt Centre’s educational programmes, genesis-of-the-work sessions, lectures and concerts with a yearly donation starting from 5,000€

 As a well-wisher, you get all the benefits of a friend, but also a free guided tour of the centre for you and your friends and an opportunity to visit a concert rehearsal of Arvo Pärt’s music at the centre or elsewhere.
 After supporting us in two consecutive years, you will become a patron.

 Patron – supports a specific project starting from 10,000€